 Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones Record sound.
-(3) Infrared camera lights (2) (select products only) On: The infrared camera is in use.
-(4) Camera light On: The camera is in use.
-(5) Camera Allows you to video chat, record video, and record still images.
-To use your camera: Type camera in the taskbar search box, and then select Camera.
-(6) Infrared camera (select products only) Allows a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 41 .
+(2) Infrared camera lights (2) (select products only) On: The infrared camera is in use.
+(3) Internal microphones Record sound.
+(4) Webcam light On: The webcam is in use.
+(5) Webcam Records video and captures photographs.
+Some products allow you to video conference and chat online using streaming video.
+To use a webcam (integrated camera): Type camera in the taskbar search box, and then select Camera.
+(6) Infrared camera (select products only) Allows a facial recognition logon to Windows, instead of a password.
+For more information, see Using Windows Hello (select products only) on page 48.

-\The antennas are not visible from the outside of the computer, and the antenna location may vary.
+^{}The antennas are not visible from the outside of the computer, and the antenna location may vary.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.